rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

 ## Overview
 Live Update is a **new feature in [RhoMobile Suite 5.1](http://rhomobile.com)** that instantly displays changes to many parts of a RhoMobile app on-device without the need to manually recompile and redeploy.
 This enables on-the-fly programming and debugging on multiple mobile devices at the same time.
 It supports Android, iOS (and Apple's iOS simulator) and Windows Mobile/CE in any combination.

-Live Update works by monitoring files in the **/apps** and **/public** folders of your RhoMobile app.
-It watches for changes in the source code and builds a complete or partial update bundle and can either deploy it immediately or on command.
-Once notified of an update, the target devices download the bundle from the development host (on which Live Update embeds a web server), apply it and refresh the Webview to display the changes on the device.
+Live Update works by monitoring files in the **/apps** and **/public** folders of your RhoMobile app and builds a complete or partial update bundle that can either deploy immediately or on command.
+Once notified of an update, the target device(s) download the bundle from the development host (on which Live Update embeds a web server), apply it and refresh the Webview to display the changes.
 Live Update works through RhoStudio or from the command line.

 This guide provides an overview of the Live Update setup process.

 ##Requirements
-**Live Update works only on apps built with [RhoMobile Suite 5.1](http://rhomobile.com)**.
+**Live Update works only on "RhoElements" apps built with [RhoMobile Suite 5.1](http://rhomobile.com)**.

 **Live Update is supported on**:<br>

-* Mac OS X<br>
+* Mac OS X development hosts<br>
-* Windows (currently in beta)<br>
+* Windows development hosts (feature in beta)<br>
 * Android<br>
 * iOS<br>
 * Apple iOS simulator<br>
 * Windows Mobile/CE<br>
+* **Apps built with the RhoElements option box checked**

 **Live Update is *not* supported on**:<br>